GIS Users Group Logo

 Speaker: Steve Mark, ICIS

-Zoom Lin: CLick Here
+Zoom Link: CLick Here

 Abstract: Abstract: Since its inception, the Integrated Cadastral Information Society (ICI Society) has played a pivotal role in transforming geospatial data collaboration across British Columbia.
 Originally founded to facilitate the sharing of cadastral information, the Society has evolved into a vital data-sharing hub connecting local governments, utilities, First Nations, provincial ministries, and the private sector.